neurobazaar/csc435-zeromq-tutorial/README.md

 ### Requirements

 If you are implementing your solution in C++ you will need to have GCC 12.x and CMake 3.22.x installed on your system.
 You will also need to install the C/C++ ZeroMQ libraries and development files.
-On Ubuntu 22.04 you can install GCC and set it as default compiler and install ZeroMQ using the following commands:
+On Ubuntu 22.04 you can install GCC, CMake and ZeroMQ, and set GCC as default compiler using the following commands:

 ```
 sudo apt install g++-12 gcc-12 cmake